 There’s more...

 In step 2, you discover the replication partners within the domain.
-In a domain with just two DCs, you would expect each DC to be an inbound replication partner to the other DC, and that is that the figure shows.
+In a domain with just two DCs, you would expect each DC to be an inbound replication partner to the other DC, and that is what the figure shows.

 In step 3 through step 5, you examine the change in replication data before and after a group membership change.
 Using the Get-ADReplicationAttributeMetadata cmdlet is an excellent way to discover the specific changes to a security group’s membership, including removing a member.
 The information provided does not tell you who made the change or the system where the updated originated.
 But knowing that someone made a change, and when, are essential first steps.